 There are a few things that could cause celiac disease constipation.
 It could be your diet, lifestyle, or potential exposure to gluten.
 It’s also important to note, constipation could be completely unrelated to celiac too.
 Whatever is causing the constipation, in order to manage it for the long-term, you need to make sure you’re getting to the root cause.

 Eating gluten-free could cause celiac constipation.
 While a gluten-free diet can be rich in fiber, it also be low in it.
 If your diet is low in fiber, well things can get… get backed up.

-A gluten-free diet can be low in fiber because gluten-free alternatives aren’t as rich in fiber as their gluten-filled versions.
+A gluten-free diet can be low in fiber because gluten-free alternatives aren’t always as rich in fiber as their gluten-filled versions.
 Thus, if you’re struggling with constipation, you may want to look at your eating habits.

 Not getting enough movement for example, can slow down your digestive tract.
 Movement is essential to GI health because it helps keep blood circulating to your digestive system.
 As a result, it helps keep your digestive system moving appropriately to prevent anything from backing up.